 - 👉 These are lifelong learning experiences.
 Not everyone gets an opportunity to get into YC/Surge So I believe this should help a lot of other founders.

 - 👉 I am not sure if this was worth doing or not, but the Twitter thread that I created for this post got viral and has ~50K Impressions so might be worth it.

 About Requestly 💥

 At Requestly, We’re on a mission to help companies ship quality products faster.
-We provide browser extension & desktop app that empowers frontend developers to test their changes directly on production sites without going through deployment cycles.
-We also help them in writing code when the backend isn’t ready or troubleshooting faster by providing complete API request & response details and the ability to mock them easily.
-Requestly has more than 180K+ downloads and is used across 6000+ companies.
+We provide browser extension & desktop app that empowers frontend developers to develop, test & debug 10x faster.
+Requestly has more than 200K+ downloads and is used across 8000+ companies.
 Learn More